lumagateinc/MovoSuite/docs/README.md

 ### Integration (bulk admin)<!-- omit in toc -->

-The Integration Settings area of the MovoSuite interface includes:\
+The Integration Settings area of the MovoSuite interface includes:

-- **Intune Service Account**.
-This hosts the service account MovoSuite will use to connect to your Intune instance.
+- **Asset Integration**.
+This feature enables ingestion of additional information (such as asset tag numbers for matching serial numbers) for shared iPad devices directly from service desk or Excel data sources.
-- **Naming Standards**.
-This feature automates naming of shared iPads in Intune using the device naming format you specify.
+- **Naming Authority**.
+This feature enables automated naming of shared iPads in Intune using the device naming format you specify under **Naming Conventions**.
-- **Asset Management**.
-This feature enables ingestion of shared iPad devices directly from service desk, Excel, or SQL data sources.
+- **Naming Conventions**.
+This feature enables customization of the naming of shared iPads in Intune, including location short codes or asset tag numbers.

 Configuration steps for these features are detailed below.

 *To X, perform the following steps:*